sb53systems/G-Code-Flow-Temperature-Controller/README.md

 Although it’s not a definitive solution, I believe that integrating this concept into slicers would significantly enhance its efficiency.

 This approach is based on my personal approach and minimal Delphi programming skills.
 I think that the filament gradually absorbs energy in the hotend and should be extruded at an ideal final temperature.

-The script adjusts the temperature based on the average flow rate reached during printing, and then changes the G-code speed to align with the optimal flow rate for that temperature.
+The script adjusts the temperature based on the average flow rate that can be reached during printing, and then changes the G-code speed to align with the optimal flow rate for that temperature.

 I understand that this concept may seem unconventional, but I believe that 3D printing can be less complex than it seems.
 My setup allowed me to achieve optimal speed and quality with the same slicer settings, even with an old 3D printer using Klipper and affordable filament.